joelgeorgev/google-wifi-status/README.md

 # Google Wifi Status
-A Node.js CLI app that displays status of your Google Wifi router.
+A Node.js CLI app that displays status of your Google Wifi / OnHub router.

 ## Installation
 ```bash